-Clause 46 prohibits the assignment of a member's benefits.
+Clause 46 prohibits the assignment of a member's benefits, as is required by Commonwealth law.

 Clause 47 allows the Board to pay a benefit to the guardian, administrator or another person nominated by the Board where a person becomes incapable of managing his or her affairs.